headshed-dev/headshed-dev.github.io/src/content/missivz/redis-closed-source.md

 ![portal](/images/portculis02.webp)

 We often take the freedom of open source licensing for granted or see it as a given.
-Untill that is when it isnt.
+Until that is when it isn't.
 Those who control the Github repository of Redis have chosen to take this away, locking Redis behind a commercially binding license that is no longer open source at all.

-It was announced by the company that owns Redis that this software, tradinionally open source, will now be closed source, requiring some to enter into partnership arrangements to offer support for the product.
-Funcamentally, this is the end of open the open source arrangements that this project has enjoyed up to now.
+It was announced by the company that owns Redis that this software, traditionally open source, will now be closed source, requiring some to enter into partnership arrangements to offer support for the product.
+Fundamentally, this is the end of the open source arrangements that this project has enjoyed up to now.

-In a [video by Bufferhead](https://www.youtube.com/watch?v=S3LtOQDxCJk) there is a potted history of redis from 2009 to date at which point the open source license is now removed and some controversey is caused in the community.
+In a [video by Bufferhead](https://www.youtube.com/watch?v=S3LtOQDxCJk) there is a potted history of redis from 2009 to date at which point the open source license is now removed and some controversy is caused in the community.

 Many applications and frameworks have used Redis by default for what seems decades.
-This may change now, however interestingly alternatives are available, one of which are direct fork of redis by snapchat :
+This may change now, however interestingly alternatives are available, one of which is a direct fork of redis by snapchat :

  * https://github.com/Snapchat/KeyDB
  * https://docs.keydb.dev/

-and another by microsoft also quoted the same breath by the guy in the video as a drop in replacement for redis
+and another by microsoft also suggested as a drop in replacement for redis

  * https://github.com/microsoft/garnet
  * https://microsoft.github.io/garnet/